 “I knew you were good, but I didn’t know you were THAT good!
 Thank you so much for being an amazing MC and D.J. for our wedding, Tony.
-People can’t stop telling me how awesome you were! (followed by three “thumbs up” emoticons!)”
+People can’t stop telling me how awesome you were!”

 Well, it helps to have an AMAZING group of family and friends.
-So thank you Bethany, Lucas and each and every one of your 260+ guests.
+So thank you to Bethany, Lucas, and each and every one of your 260+ guests.
 Y’all were awesome at one of the best receptions of 2014. 🙂

 Prelude: Soft Acoustic Guitar Selections, Soft String Quartet Selections